FREE LOFT INSULATION

 Firstly, we just don’t see the point of it.

-Yes, it stops the heat from leaving the house, but does not stop the heat from leaving the “living space” (the bedrooms).
+Yes, it stops the heat from leaving the house, but it does not stop the heat from leaving the “living space” (the bedrooms).
 It only serves to heat the loft space – great if you are growing plants in the loft.

-However our second reason is somewhat scary.
+However, our second reason is somewhat scary.

-Rafter insulation normally takes the form of “foam insulation” and this forms a bond with the roof.
+Rafter insulation normally takes the form of “foam insulation”, and this forms a bond with the roof.
 I had read horror stories online where a problem had arisen with a tile letting in water.
-Owing to the bond formed by the foam insulation the whole roof had to be removed.
+Owing to the bond formed by the foam insulation, the whole roof had to be removed.

-In August 2016 I had a call from a customer in Whitchurch, Cardiff where that exact same situation had arisen.
+In August 2016 I had a call from a customer in Whitchurch, Cardiff, where that exact same situation had arisen.
 The customer had to have the roof replaced at a cost of £7,000.

-Loft Insulation is supposed to save you money – not cost you £1,000’s.
+Loft Insulation is supposed to save you money, not cost you £1,000’s.

 Give us a call now on 0800 8 10 10 60 or 07960 799681 and speak to an expert adviser